robertmora/robertmora.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+**🚧 Note: This website is currently under construction as I’ve just started building it.
+Some sections may be incomplete or updated frequently — thanks for your patience!**

 I’m an Assistant Professor in the **Networked Systems group** of the Communication Systems Department at [EURECOM](https://www.eurecom.fr/en){:target="_blank"}, a [*Grande École*](https://en.wikipedia.org/wiki/Grande_%C3%A9cole){:target="_blank"}, research center, and graduate school located in the [*French Riviera (Côte d'Azur)*](https://en.wikipedia.org/wiki/French_Riviera){:target="_blank"}.
 I’m also a [Docent](https://www.helsinki.fi/en/about-us/people/researchers-and-teachers/docents){:target="_blank"} at the University of Helsinki, Finland.
 Before joining EURECOM, I was a Senior Researcher in the Department of Computer Science at the University of Helsinki.
 Earlier in my career (2014–2022), I spent eight years at Ericsson Research Finland, first with the Cloud and System Platforms team and later with the IoT Technologies & Cyber-Physical Systems team.